tlswg/tls13-spec/draft-ietf-tls-tls13.md

   need to match KDF but for 0-RTT you need whole cipher suite.
 This allows PSKs to actually negotiate cipher suites. (*)

+- Move SCT and OCSP into Certificate.extensions (*)

 - Explicitly allow non-offered extensions in NewSessionTicket

 - Explicitly allow predicting ClientFinished for NST